 - 5. This entry allows the operator to prevent Masterweigh decrementing the integral term below a set value, thus preventing "wind-up". - 6.
 This entry allows the operator to prevent Masterweigh incrementing the integral term above a set value, thus preventing 'wind-up'. - 7.
-Enter a new differential term, or press Enter to retain existing data.
-The differential (or derivative) term is normalised such that with a differential term of 1, a change in error equal to the current capacity in 1 second, will cause an instantaneous output of 100%. - 8.
-Enter a new output offset term if required, or press Enter only to leave the current output unchanged.
+Enter a new differential term, or press Enter only to retain existing data.
+The differential (or derivative) term is normalised such that with a differential term of 1, a change in error equal to the current capacity in 1 second, will cause an instantaneous output of 100%.